 Application to the Multimedia Arts Technology-Music program includes separate procedures for Western Michigan University and the major itself.
 Read all the steps below.

-Submit an application to the University during the initial filing period (if already a student at Western Michigan University, you must still complete steps two and three below).
+Submit an application to the University during the initial filing period (if already a student at Western Michigan University, you may skip this step and proceed to the following).

 Submit an application to attend a School of Music New Student Admissions Day at least one week prior to the New Student Admissions Day that you wish to attend.
 In addition to contact information and your educational history, be prepared to address the following questions: